corda/corda-docs-portal/content/en/docs/cenm/1.3/signing-service.md

   * **host**:
   The host name (or IP address) that the CENM service is running on.
   * **port**:
-  The port that the CENM service is listening on (for inter-ENM communication).
+  The port that the CENM service is listening on (for inter-CENM communication).
   * **verbose**:
   A boolean parameter that determines whether debug information for the IPC between the Signing Service and the remote service should be displayed.